CyCoreSystems/netdiscover/README.md

   * `azure`: Microsoft Azure Cloud
   * `do`: Digital Ocean
   * `gcp`: Google Cloud Platform
+  * ``: general discovery (baremetal)

 Not all providers support all network details.
+General discovery should be used for baremetal or other unsupported environments.
+It will use the public service (jsonip.io) to determine the necessary network data.

 I am happy to accept pull requests to implement more providers.